My Pyroluria Story – A Journey From Copper Toxicity To Tranquility

 - Cut out all caffeine and other stimulants – as I mentioned, you need to go into “adrenal repair mode” and so that means really taking it easy, being really gentle on your body, and basically the opposite of a high stimulation lifestyle, and this included what you put in your body (caffeine from coffee and other sources being one of the main proponents)

 - Regular but gentle exercise – you still need to be active, lying on a couch or sitting on your ass all day is actually going to be counter productive.
 The body was designed to move, and you need to live true to that.
-That being said, we're aiming for gentle movements, things like walks in nature, slow easy bike riding, Qi Gong or Tai Chi, easy and non-strenuous Yoga movements and similar are a good idea
+That being said, we're aiming for gentle movements, things like walks in nature, slow easy bike riding, rowing or exercise machines, Qi Gong or Tai Chi, easy and non-strenuous Yoga movements and similar are a good idea

 - Minimize external conflict – that means stop arguing with people, walk away if someone wants to have a verbal fist fight, and have no qualms about straight up ditching toxic or even consistently stressful relationships.
 I personally had to end my relationship with my Father, as his conduct was consistently and unjustly causing a lot of emotional friction and disruption in my life – might sound harsh, but in these cases you have to listen to your body sometimes, and in my circumstance (at least for the time being) it was the only way to healthily move forward.

 - Minimize internal conflict – this is a hard one, and will probably require a lot of persistence in changing old ways of behaving and doing things.
 I'm talking about how you relate to yourself mainly, how you deal with negative thoughts, and other internal stressors that come up for all of us at times.
 This is perceived stress, and it's just as big a deal in terms of your health and recovery as “objective stress”.
 Because when it comes to stress, it's all about perception, and if you perceive it as unhealthy or negative, then it will probably be contributing to your ill health.
 Keep in mind with this point, that no one is perfect, we are all learning, and you're never going to be able (at least in my humble opinion) have absolutely zero internal conflict, as to some degree I believe it's a part of being human.
+Learning to relax is a KEY component of dealing with this.

 What's Your Experience With Pyroluria